300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Title the actress who performs the function of Eleven in Stranger Issues.

-- Making A Assassin (season 1) was launched on Netflix by which 12 months?
+- Making A Assassin (season 1) was launched on Netflix through which 12 months?

 Answers